jonathanlamar/blog/content/functionalprogramming/category_theory.md

 ## Algebra of Types

 In scala, the set of all native types forms a category, where the objects are types and the morphisms are functions.
-In fact, this category is s _distributive category_.
+In fact, this category is a _distributive category_.
 That is, a category with products and coproducts which satisfy the following conditions: